mikeyk730/Rogue-Collection/readme.md

 -----------
 Watch an [AI from the early 1980s](https://www.cs.princeton.edu/~appel/papers/rogomatic.html) put your skills to shame.
 Rogomatic speeds through the dungeons of Unix Rogue.
 Using a genetic algorithm, Rogomatic learns from every game it plays.
 Will you witness it become a total winner?

-Rogomatic knows how to play:
+Rogomatic was coded to play the following versions, so it should do quite well:
 + Unix Rogue v3.6.3
 + Unix Rogue v5.2.1
-+ Unix Rogue v5.3 (Coming in 3.0.5)
 + Unix Rogue v5.4.2

+Starting in 3.0.5 you can run Rogomatic against all versions.
+It doesn't have any specific tactics for the following games, so it may get confused by the new features and monsters:
++ Unix Rogue v5.3
-+ PC Rogue v1.1 (Experimental in 3.0.5)
++ PC Rogue v1.1
++ PC Rogue v1.48

 <img src="https://raw.githubusercontent.com/mikeyk730/Rogue-Collection/master/docs/screenshots/rogomatic.gif" height=250>